In the UK we have safeguarding laws.

 If you do not want to speak to the police, you can report it to Bradford Hate Crime Alliance – BHCA – on 08001 691 664, or text 07904 739 614.
 Information is available in different languages.

-There is also Stop Hate UK.
+You can also report a hate crime to Stop Hate UK.
 This is an independent organisation working to challenge hate crime and discrimination.
-Information about Stop Hate UK is available in different languages.
+Information about Stop Hate UK is available here.

 To report a hate incident to Stop Hate UK: 0800 138 1625 (24 hour helpine)